biasmv/pv/README.md

 Changelog
 ----------------------------------------

+# New since latest release

+- Added special selection highlighting render mode.
+- Improve handling of click event by only firing click events when the mouse button is pressed/released within a short timespan.
+- Improve rendering of outline by properly scaling the extrusion factor based on the size of the GL canvas.

 # New in Version 1.7.1

-- Added bower.json to release package so people can install PV using bower
+- Added bower.json to release package so people can install PV using bower.
+This only works for release packages, but not the git repository itself.

 ### New in Version 1.7.0